Skip to Main Content

 North-West University

-Data sharing is mandated by many a growing number of funding agencies, foundations, and journals.
-There are many benefits of data sharing to individual researchers and the research community.
+A growing number of funding agencies, foundations, and journals mandate data sharing, which has many benefits for individual researchers and the research community.

 Sharing data: